atolye15/checklist/checklists/create-your-own-checklist.md

 - [ ] Create a .env file with your own values

 - [ ] Update the CONTRIBUTING.md with your own rules
-You can update the categories too surely
+You can update the categories too, surely

 - [ ] Update the CODE_OF_CONDUCT.md with your own rules

 - [ ] Update the README.md if you prefer

 - [ ] Update .github folder's content
 If you want to use the bots we installed, you also need to install them to your organization.
-After that, you can update the bot's sayings via updating `.github/config.yml`
+After that, you can update the bot's sayings by updating `.github/config.yml`

 - [ ] Remove our checklists
 You can remove all the files in the `checklists` directory